 Click here to see our example of the Apple Pestel analysis.

-Click here to read our example of the Pestel analysis of Social Media industry.
+Click here to read our example of the Pestel analysis of the Social Media industry.

 Pestel analysis definition

 It is useless to remind the impact of the environment on the activities and performance of companies.
 Therefore, the PESTEL analysis, also known as the PEST or PESTLE, focuses on the study of the global environment of your company.

 Pestel analysis is a famous strategic planning tool that identifies and examines opportunities and threats in the macro-environment of your company.

 PESTEL is the acronym for six primary components of the environment of a market: Political, Economic, Social, Technological, Environmental, and Legal.

 The ultimate goal of this analysis framework is to anticipate and adapt to the various changes in the macro-environment of your industry.
 As a result, your company can make the most of the opportunities and better prevent environmental threats.

 - Simple and easy to implement external strategic analysis tool;

 - Relevant and efficient tool: allows you to identify all the factors of the macro-environment that can influence the performance of your company;